 Call 311 for additional information.

-If you are interested in maintaining a rink in a park close to your home, several things are required for you to do.
+If you are interested in maintaining a rink in a park close to your home, several things are required for you to consider:

 For more information on Adopt-a-Rink please call 311 to setup an appointment with an area technician.